Quarterly Survey of Financial Statements (QSFS)

 Units which do not respond in the current period are imputed, that is, their characteristics are estimated.
 For those units for which partial data have been collected, these partial data are used to estimate the missing data for the unit.
-For those units for which no current data has been collected, but for which historical data exists, this historical data is used to calculate current-period estimates taking into account growth or decline over time.
-For those units for which no current data has been collected, and for which no historical data exists, a donor imputation system is used.
+For those units for which no current data have been collected, but for which historical data exist, these historical data, taken in conjunction with current economic conditions, are used to calculate current-period estimates.
+For those units for which no current data have been collected, and for which no historical data exist, a donor imputation system is used.
 That is, estimates are created based on information from a similar-sized respondent.

-Estimates of aggregate corporate balance sheet and income statement items are produced using a blend of survey and administrative data.
-The survey data represents the sample portion of the program, while the non-sample portion is derived using the administrative data.
-These are described in more detail in the section on Sampling.
+Estimates of aggregate corporate balance sheet and income statement items are produced using a blend of survey data, administrative data and publicly available information.
+The survey data represent the sample portion of the program, while the non-sample portion of the population is derived using the administrative data.

-A process of reconciliation is used to ensure that the quarterly series is consistent with the Annual Financial and Taxation Statistics (AFTS) annual levels; the latter are based upon a census of information from surveyed and administrative sources.
+A process of reconciliation is used to ensure that the quarterly series is consistent with the levels of the annual Financial and Taxation Statistics for enterprises program (AFTS).
+The AFTS is based on a census of information from surveyed and administrative sources.
 Every year, with the release of the first quarter, the quarterly series is reconciled to the most recently available AFTS data.
-As the AFTS data is typically released fourteen months after the calendar year, this reconciliation is done between the quarterly series and the annual series for the two-year period starting three years prior to the current quarter.

 Statistics Canada is prohibited by law from releasing any information it collects which could identify any person, business, or organization, unless consent has been given by the respondent or as permitted by the Statistics Act.
 Various confidentiality rules are applied to all data that are released or published to prevent the publication or disclosure of any information deemed confidential.
 If necessary, data are suppressed to prevent direct or residual disclosure of identifiable data.